deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 - Scans are organized by date
   - Each date is represented by latest scan performed on that date
 - Historical data:
-  - The users can see the past scans (i.e. scan x done on day y)
+  - The users can see the past scans (i.e. scan X done on day Y)
   - The users can diff the results of two scans.
 - All types of checks will have a unique identifier.
   - (Implementation detail: every scanner already has its own internal unique identifiers.
 We can just add our own prefix to them)

 ### V2

 - Attestation support
-    - Targets can be assigned to owners
+  - Targets can be assigned to owners;
-    - Suppress / defer
+  - Suppress / defer;
-    - Some functionality may be UI only / mocked
+  - Triaging of individual issues and taking actions.
 - New scanner types:
   - Kubernetes cluster configuration validator [kube-bench](https://github.com/aquasecurity/kube-bench)
   - Web application scanners.
 For example, [ZAProxy](https://github.com/zaproxy/zaproxy)